Sociology SCQF 6 (Online Virtual Classroom) Higher

 National 4, 5, Highers and Advanced Highers

-A fee waiver could be available to help with the payment of your course fees depending on your personal circumstances, please check our fee waiver guidance to see if you are eligible.
+A fee waiver could be available to help with the payment of your course fees depending on your personal circumstances, please check our fee waiver guidance to see if you are eligible, please also see the additional costs associated with this course.

 Fees are payable at the time of enrolment each academic year.
 Please get in touch with accountsreceivable.nwh@uhi.ac.uk if you have any further questions.